QMSforever/Causal-Inference/README.md

 4. **Abadie, A and J Gardeazabal.
 (2003)**: "The Economic Costs of Conflict: A Case Study of the Basque Country."
 The American Economic Review, 93(1):113–132.
 5. **Hsiao, C. (2003)**: "Analysis of Panel Data".
 Detailed exploration of panel data analysis techniques.
 6. **Beck, N. (2008)**: "Time-Series Cross-Section Methods".
 Overview of methods for analyzing time-series cross-section data.
-8. **Angrist, J. D., & Pischke, J.-S. (2009)**: "Mostly Harmless Econometrics: An Empiricist's Companion".
+7. **Angrist, J. D., & Pischke, J.-S. (2009)**: "Mostly Harmless Econometrics: An Empiricist's Companion".
 A user-friendly introduction to econometrics and causal inference.
-9. **Wooldridge, J. M. (2010)**: "Econometric Analysis of Cross Section and Panel Data, Second Edition".
+8. **Wooldridge, J. M. (2010)**: "Econometric Analysis of Cross Section and Panel Data, Second Edition".
 Comprehensive introduction to econometrics with a focus on panel data analysis.

 ## Introduction to Causal Inference
 1. **Rubin, D. B. (1978)**: "Bayesian Inference for Causal Effects: The Role of Randomization".
 A pioneering paper that advanced the Bayesian approach to causal inference, emphasizing the importance of randomization and laying foundational concepts for the Rubin Causal Model.
-6. **Imbens, G. W., & Wooldridge, J. M. (2009)**: "Recent Developments in the Econometrics of Program Evaluation".
+2. **Imbens, G. W., & Wooldridge, J. M. (2009)**: "Recent Developments in the Econometrics of Program Evaluation".
 Insightful overview of econometric methods for program evaluation, integral to causal panel data analysis.
-7. **Imbens, G. W. (2010)**: "Better LATE Than Nothing".
+3. **Imbens, G. W. (2010)**: "Better LATE Than Nothing".
 Discusses instrumental variables and their applications.
-8. **Hahn, J., Todd, P., & Van der Klaauw, W. (2001)**: "Identification and Estimation of Treatment Effects with a Regression-Discontinuity Design".
+4. **Hahn, J., Todd, P., & Van der Klaauw, W. (2001)**: "Identification and Estimation of Treatment Effects with a Regression-Discontinuity Design".
 An influential paper on regression-discontinuity design, a cutting-edge method in causal inference.
-9. **Morgan, S. L., & Winship, C. (2014)**: "Counterfactuals and Causal Inference: Methods and Principles for Social Research".
+5. **Morgan, S. L., & Winship, C. (2014)**: "Counterfactuals and Causal Inference: Methods and Principles for Social Research".
 A comprehensive exploration of counterfactual reasoning and its applications in social research, essential for understanding causal inference.

-Aronow, Peter M and Cyrus Samii.
-(2016): "Does Regression Produce Representative Estimates of Causal Effects?"
-American Journal of Political Science, 60(1):250–267.
+6. **Aronow, Peter M and Cyrus Samii.
+(2016)**: "Does Regression Produce Representative Estimates of Causal Effects?"
 The authors examine the assumptions under which regression methods yield unbiased causal estimates.
-Chernozhukov, Victor, Kaspar Wuthrich, and Yinchu Zhu.
-(2017): "An Exact and Robust Conformal Inference Method for Counterfactual and Synthetic Controls."
+7. **Chernozhukov, Victor, Kaspar Wuthrich, and Yinchu Zhu.
+(2017)**: "An Exact and Robust Conformal Inference Method for Counterfactual and Synthetic Controls."
 Chernozhukov et al. present a robust method for counterfactual prediction and policy analysis.

 ## Introduction to Time-Series Cross-Sectional Data (TSCS) (Beginner to Intermediate)